 Phasing .
 The Parties acknowledge that the most efficient and feasible development of the Property is dependent on factors such as the adequacy of infrastructure, market demand, interest rates, general economic growth, competition, and other applicable factors.
 Accordingly, the City acknowledges that the Master Developer, assignees of the Master Developer, and/or Subdevelopers who have purchased some or all of the Property may submit multiple Development Applications from time to time to develop and/or construct portions of the Master Plan for the Project in Phases.
 Accordingly, the timing, sequencing, and phasing of development of the Property shall be determined by the Master Developer in its subjective business judgment and discretion.

-Master Developer shall have the right to apply for, process, and concurrently receive approval of one or more Development Applications, subdivision plans, site plans, building permits, and other land use, entitlement, and building approvals with respect to the Property or portions thereof.
+Master Developer shall have the right to apply for, process, and concurrently receive approval of one or more Development Applications, subdivision plats, site plans, building permits, and other land use, entitlement, and building approvals with respect to the Property or portions thereof.
 Notwithstanding the foregoing, the Parties agree that Master Developer and/or sub developers and/or commercial builders may submit subdivision plats as frequently as one new plat per calendar month so long as no more than two plats per calendar month for the Project are submitted.
 Each plat must be for 45 or fewer lots unless City staff determines in writing that it is in the interest of the City to accept an application for a plat with more than 45 lots, in which case the Master Developer and/or sub developer(s) and/or commercial builder(s) may process a plat with more than 45 lots.

 Processing Under City’s Vested Laws .
 Approval processes for Development Applications shall be as provided in the City’s Vested Laws except as otherwise provided in this MDA.
 The City shall approve Development Applications if they comply with the City’s Vested Laws and otherwise conform to this MDA.